fictionic/Workflowy-Columns/README.md

 ![demo gif](https://thumbs.gfycat.com/SpecificYawningDugong-size_restricted.gif)

+## Installation

+Download this repository.
+If you downloaded it as a zip, unzip it.
+Navigate to chrome://extensions/, and make sure "Developer mode" is checked.
+Click "Load unpacked extension...", select the downloaded folder, and hit OK.

 ## Usage

 Include one of the tags `#cols-2`, `#cols-3`, etc. (up to `#cols-6`) in the name of a node to make its contents arrange into the desired number of columns.